rboston628/rboston628/README.md

 [My CV](https://github.com/rboston628/rboston628/blob/master/BostonReeceCV2020.pdf) is available here in GitHub.

 My main research project has been the creation of [GRPulse](https://github.com/rboston628/GRPulse), for studying the Newtonian and General Relativistic pulsations of white dwarf stars.
+I am still awaiting the publication of my paper discussing the code results before releasing it.
+Please contact me by email for a pre-publication release.